Our Commitment To Privacy

 This notice applies to all personal data collected by us in respect of our events and services, and collected or submitted on the Masterclassing website, or the website of our sister sites, specifically and .
 The said websites are operated by Masterclassing Limited (UK) and Masterclassing Inc (US).

 We ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and supervisory authorities in the event you have a complaint.

 Who we are

-Masterclassing Ltd, which publishes Mobile Marketing Magazine, collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under applicable data protection legislation including the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 (DPA).
+Masterclassing Ltd and Masterclassing Inc, which publish Mobile Marketing Magazine, collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under applicable data protection legislation including the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 (DPA), as well as other regional legislation, including the California Consumer Privacy Act 2018 (CCPA).
 We are responsible as ‘controller’ of that personal information for the purposes of those laws and all our staff are required to comply with this privacy notice at all times when processing personal data on our behalf.

 The personal information we collect and use

 In the course of hosting our events programme, whitepaper research service, awards programme and webinar series, we collect the following personal information when you provide it to us:

 We also collect personal information from other sources as follows:

 Sources of data in the public domain